ray-project/ray/python/ray/util/sgd/v2/migration/sgd-migration-guide.md

 # Ray SGD: v1 to v2 migration guide

 In Ray 1.7, we are rolling out a new and more streamlined version of Ray SGD.
-Ray SGD v2 focuses on usability and composability- it has a much simpler API, has support for more deep learning backends, integrates better with other libraries in the Ray ecosystem, and will continue to be actively developed with more features.
+Ray SGD v2 focuses on usability and composability - it has a much simpler API, has support for more deep learning backends, integrates better with other libraries in the Ray ecosystem, and will continue to be actively developed with more features.

-This guide will cover to easily migrate existing code from Ray SGD v1 to Ray SGD v2.
+This guide will help you easily migrate existing code from Ray SGD v1 to Ray SGD v2.
 If you are new to Ray SGD as a whole, you should get started with Ray SGD v2 directly: https://docs.ray.io/en/master/raysgd/v2/raysgd.html.

 For a full list of features that Ray SGD v2 provides, please check out the user guide: https://docs.ray.io/en/master/raysgd/v2/user_guide.html.